-At the very least we do recommend hiring an electrician to hook up to the power box and for tying in to the grid.
-If you are a DIY a container home and get stuck or over your head, it’s a good idea to hire an electrician to finish the wiring and hook up for you.
+At the very least we do recommend hiring an electrician to hook up to the power box and for tying into the grid.
+If you as a DIY get stuck or over your head, it’s a good idea to hire an electrician to finish the wiring and hook up for you.

 It’s always a good idea to ground your container home to protect your electronics and appliances.

 The good thing about containers is that because they are made completely out of metal they act as a Faraday Cage and already offer lighting a path of least resistance.
 A lightning rod will help protect your home even more.

 A lightning rod is fairly easy and straightforward to set up.
 You can have as many lightning rods as you think necessary, but we recommend at least one.

 You’ll want to have your ground rod checked by a local electrician to ensure that it is less than 25 ohms to ground, as this will give you adequate lightning protection for your electrical system.

 If it’s not, you will need to install a second one at least 6 feet away and hook (or bond) them together with a Grounding Electrode Conductor.

 The minimum size for Grounding Electrode Conductors listed in the NEC is 6AWG.
 Bare 6AWG is easy to find, you can get it at any electrical store, Home Depot, Lowes, and can be directly buried without any problems.
 This wire needs to run between all the ground rods.